Have you been ticketed in NJ for driving while suspended for a DUI conviction? If so, you are facing very serious consequences!

 • Provide for yourself and your family

-• Avoid a crushing debt that you can't get rid of
+• Avoid a crushing debt that you can't get eliminate

-If you are looking for more information on New Jersey's traffic laws, then download my free book, A Guide to Driving Legally in NJ, and Surviving Traffic Court If You Don't.
+If you want more information on New Jersey's traffic laws, download my free book, A Guide to Driving Legally in NJ and Surviving Traffic Court If You Don't.

 Steven J. Richardson